HarperDB/documentation/docs/administration/upgrade-hdb-instance.md

 [Node Version Manager (nvm)](http://nvm.sh/) is an easy way to install, remove, and switch between different versions of Node.js as required by various applications.
 More information, including directions on installing nvm can be found here: https://nvm.sh/.

-HarperDB will support Node.js versions 14.0.0 and higher, however, please check our [NPM page](https://www.npmjs.com/package/harperdb) for our recommended Node.js version.
+HarperDB supports Node.js versions 14.0.0 and higher, however, **please check our [NPM page](https://www.npmjs.com/package/harperdb) for our recommended Node.js version.**
  To install a different version of Node.js with nvm, run the command:
 ```bash
 nvm install <the node version>
 ```